For Prospective Students

 Milyon has held a variety of roles in higher education, including as director and dean; his enrollment experience includes his alma mater, St. Olaf, the University of St. Thomas, in St. Paul, Minnesota, and Hamline University, also in St. Paul.
 Milyon received an MA in leadership of student affairs from the University of St. Thomas.
 Learn more about Milyon.

 Falone was born and raised in Chicago, Illinois, and at the age of 10 moved to Southern California.
 He earned a BA in broadcast communication from the University of La Verne and an MA in communications from California State University, Fullerton.
-He has been in the admission profession for 11 years and at Reed since 2013.
+He has been at Reed since 2013.
 Falone serves as a member of the National Association for College Admission Counseling (NACAC) Admission Practices Committee, which oversees a set of guidelines followed by colleges and universities to ensure the ethical treatment of students during the recruitment and application processes.
 When he’s not working, Falone enjoys playing bass guitar, weight training, and exploring Portland's amazing restaurant scene.

-Recruitment and application-reading territories: California (Central Coast, San Fernando Valley, Los Angeles, South Bay, San Gabrial Valley), Hawaii, Illinois
+Recruitment and application-reading territories: Southern California (Central Coast, San Fernando Valley, Los Angeles, Pasadena Area), Hawaii, Illinois, Oregon (Portland suburbs), Nevada, & Wisconsin / South & Central Asia

 Senior Associate Dean